Today's Articles

 The Deacons of Defense, and Justice are Formed

 *The Deacons for Defense and Justice are celebrated on this date in 1964.
-This was an armed African American self-defense group.
-They were founded during the 20th century American Civil Rights era in the United States, in the mill town of Jonesboro, Louisiana.
+This was an armed African American self-defense group founded in the mill town of Jonesboro, Louisiana, during the 20th-century American Civil Rights era.

 Blacks were harassed and attacked by white Klan vigilantes in the mill town of Jonesboro, Louisiana, in 1964, including torching five churches, a Masonic Hall, and a Baptist center.
 Given these threats, Earnest "Chilly Willy" Thomas and Frederick Douglass Kirkpatrick founded the Deacons for Defense to protect civil rights workers, their families, and the black community.
 Most Deacons were veterans with combat experience from the Korean War and World War II.